yzchen08/eqnorm/README.md

 ![Figure 2.
 Matbench leaderboard](./figures/matbench_leaderboard.png)
 Figure 2.
 Matbench discovery compliant models leaderboard.
 See [Matbench Discovery](https://matbench-discovery.materialsproject.org/).

 We used the exact benchmark code found in [mace_benchmark](https://github.com/ACEsuit/mace/blob/main/tests/test_benchmark.py) with mace-torch v0.3.12 (PyPi) to test MD simulation using different MLIPs.
+To create a fair comparison, All models are benchmarked using the standard Python (3.10) runtime with Pytorch v2.6.0 and CUDA 11.8.
+No compile/torchscript was used.
 Notably, eqnorm achieves a fivefold improvement in inference speed over the leading model, eSEN, while enabling simulations of systems threefold larger in size.

 Table 1.
-Inference efficiency test of MD simulation with 1 fs/step on a single Nvidia A40-48G GPU (speed in ns/day / consumed GPU memory).
+Inference efficiency test of MD simulation with 1 fs/step on a single Nvidia A40-48G GPU (speed in ns per day / consumed GPU memory).

 | Model | 64 atoms | 216 atoms | 512 atoms | 1000 atoms | 1728 atoms |
 | :---: | :------: | :-------: | :-------: | :-------: | :--------: |